James Carpenter (offensive lineman): Alabama

-Although he remained an Iowa State signee, he began visiting other schools "just […] to make sure I make a good decision".
+Although he remained an Iowa State signee, he began visiting other schools "just [...] to make sure I make a good decision".
 He made official visits to Texas Tech, Oklahoma, and Ole Miss, before eventually committing to Alabama and head coach Nick Saban.

 Carpenter faced the difficult task to replace All-American left tackle Andre Smith.
 While analysts did not expect him to dominate as a run blocker like Smith, they saw him as "a rock in pass protection".

 Carpenter went on to start every game at left tackle for the Crimson Tide in 2009 and 2010.
 In the 2009 season, Carpenter was part of the undefeated Crimson Tide team that won the National Championship over the Texas Longhorns.

 Professional career

 Seattle Seahawks

 Carpenter had a good post-season performance and, according to Sports Illustrated, went "from a third-round choice to a player who could be a surprise pick late in round one".
-He was selected with the 25th overall pick in the 2011 NFL Draft by the Seattle Seahawks.
+He was selected in the first round with the 25th overall pick in the 2011 NFL draft by the Seattle Seahawks.
 He was the fourth tackle to be selected that year.
 Carpenter started nine games in his rookie season before suffering a season ending ACL injury and being placed on the injured reserve.

 Carpenter was limited to seven games in 2012 still recovering from an ACL injury from the previous year.

 In the 2013 season, Carpenter appeared in 16 games with 10 starts.
 Carpenter earned a Super Bowl ring with the Seahawks in Super Bowl XLVIII where they defeated the Denver Broncos 43–8, giving Carpenter his first career championship title and the Seahawks their first Super Bowl win in franchise history.

 In the offseason, Seattle declined the fifth-year option for Carpenter.
 In the 2014 season, Carpenter started all 13 games he appeared in and participated in the Seahawks making it to Super Bowl XLIX, where they lost to the New England Patriots by a score of 28–24.